 Hoy Tod is a popular Thai dish that is served in many local restaurants.
 The dish consists of a tasty omelette with mussels, oysters or both and it’s extremely greasy but really tasty.
 There are two versions available, where one version is crispy (Hoy Tod) and the other version is spongy (Or Suan).
 The omelette is served with a sweet chilli dipping sauce.
 Hoy Tod has similarities to Pad Thai when it comes to flavour.
 My personal favourite version is the crispy omelette with oysters.
 If you are in Chinatown Bangkok, you can find a few highly recommended Hoy Tod restaurants.
-You can check these restaurants in our Best Hoy Tod in Bangkok article.
+You can check these restaurants in our article about the best Hoy Tod in Bangkok.

 Oyster Omelette, also known as Hoy Tod.

 Thai cuisine gets often associated with curries.
 Although there are several other delicious Thai dishes available in this world-famous cuisine, curries do play a big role.
 One of Thailand’s most popular curry is the green curry.
 The curry itself is made of green chillies, garlic, lemongrass, galangal, kaffir lime, cilantro, cumin seeds, shallots, shrimp paste and finished with coconut milk.
 The curry is served with your usual protein but also with Thai eggplant and pea aubergine.
 Green curry, in general, is spicier than red curry, which people often mistook.
 The green chillies they use in the green curry is spicier.
 For more curries, check out our article about the best curries in Bangkok.